Racing at CCYC

 Race Results are posted for the Offshore Fleet’s Weekend Series, Moonlight, Pursuit and Wednesday A. B and C Series; Rhodes 19 Champion A and B, Evening and Sunset Series and the Tschudy Women's Regatta and the Vanguard 15 Summer Series.

-CCYC is proud to host more races in Area III of the Lake Michigan Sail Racing Federation (LMSRF) than any other club, being a big part of the Chicagoland racing scene.
-Our offshore races have also been competitive in the longest freshwater race, CCYC placing third in the 2012 Chicago Mackinac race Club Challenge.
+CCYC is proud to host more races in the Chicago Sail Racing Assocation (CASRA) than any other club, being a big part of the Chicago racing scene.
+CASRA manages the schedules and provides a common portal to offshore races, formerly provided by of the Lake Michigan Sail Racing Federation (LMSRF).
+CASRA also has a Facebook Page.
+Our offshore racers have also been competitive in the world's longest freshwater race, CCYC placing third in the 2012 Chicago Mackinac race Club Challenge.
 CCYC is also a perennial contender for the Chicago Yachting Association Frostbite trophy, a competition started by our Past Commodore Bill Rossberger.

-Area III is a division of LMSRF, which comprises the waters from Winthrop Harbor, IL, to St. Joseph, MI.
+LMSRF includes Area III, which comprises the waters from Winthrop Harbor, IL, to St. Joseph, MI.
 Their contribution to fostering sailboat racing competition is to provide a regional structure to the racing environment.

 Inter-club programs are enabled by: